johannesstroebele91/graphql-library/1_basics/basics.md

 - Getting a particular movie: e.g. domain.com/movies/:id
 - Getting a the director of a movie: e.g. domain.com/directory/:id

-# GraphQL
+# 2. GraphQL

-GraphQL is a declarative, strongly-typed query language which ALSO enablest to
+GraphQL is a query language which is

+- declarative and
-- query web APIs
+- strongly-typed

+It does NOT enable to

-- whereby it does not enable to query directly a database (PostgreSQL) like with SQL
+- query directly a database (PostgreSQL) like with SQL

-So the GraphQL enables

-- to communicate data
+- but enables to query a web API

+# 3. Detailed explanation

+GraphQL exposes queries or Mutations

+- via a web API
+- that can be accessed from the frontend
+- via React, GraphiQL, ...

+In the frontend a field can be requested

+- because it is a field declard in the query type
-- between a client, the browser, and a server
+- and when the server receives the request
+- it will map it to the resolver function for the field
+- which results in the requested data being returned

-React App can make queries
+So users can make queries

+- via the browser (frontend)
 - againt a GraphQL server,
 - which collects the data for you
 - and in turn sends the data back to the React app

-The difference between REST and GraphQL is

-- overfetching and
-- underfetching

-## 1) Overfetching

-GraphQL enables to define

-- the exact data shape and contents
-- that they need in a single request

-So GraphQL enables

-- that the client has FULL control over the data it wants
-- from the server
-- (with REST you always get all the data from that resource)

-## 2) Underfetching

-GraphQL enables to

-- fetch multiple resources
-- in one call to the server
-- (with REST you always need to make multiple calls for this)

-# Type system or schema

-GraphQL requires the use of a schema to

-- that makes a clear contract between the server and clients
-- so both sides know what they can be requested and retrieved
-- (also possible with REST using e.g. swagger)

-# Why "graph" QL?
+# 4. Why "graph" QL?

 Is just one "super-charged" enpoint